openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 If you have the Advanced Meal Assist (AMA) OpenAPS feature turned on, OpenAPS calculates COB *dynamically*.
 To see your COB on your Nightscout web app, look inside the OpenAPS pill. _(If it says "undefined", this means you do NOT have AMA turned on.)_

-Nightscout, however, has its own COB pill, which decays carbs *statically* is is **NOT** used in OpenAPS calculations.
+Nightscout, however, has its own COB pill, which decays carbs *statically*, and it is **NOT** used in OpenAPS calculations.

 * **We highly recommend NOT using the Nightscout COB pill.** We even recommend removing it from your Nightscout ENABLE web app settings as it causes bugs, and great confusion, because it will do a static decay and/or mess up your Nightscout.

-* **Note also**: Nightscout's Bolus Wizard Preview (BWP) pill and carbs entered through Nightscout's Care Portal are also both decayed *statically* and are **NOT** used in OpenAPS calculations.
+* **Note also**: Nightscout's Bolus Wizard Preview (BWP) pill also decays carbs *statically*.

 * **To avoid confusion: Turn off all other Nightscout pills that use *static* COB calculations.**

 ### How to display basal changes ("render basal")

-* ICYMI: we recommend that you "render"/display the basal rates (the blue lines to show what temp basals have been enacted, if any.)
+* In case you missed it during setup: we recommend that you "render"/display the basal rates (the blue lines to show what temp basals have been enacted, if any.)
 To do so, select "Default" or "Icicle" from the "Render Basal" pull-down menu in the Settings.

 ### How to display OpenAPS purple prediction/forecast lines

 * Click the three dots next to your timeframe horizon (3HR, 6HR, 12HR, 24HR) and then enable “Show OpenAPS Forecasts”.
 Don't see this option?
-Check and make sure you added this variable.
+Check and make sure you added this variable and that your OpenAPS has successfully run.

 ### Understanding the OpenAPS pill